Child & Language Development

 Development of a High School-Aged Student

-The lesson below showcases a 9th Grade Biology class.
-The topic for the lesson is a continuation of their exploration into taxonomy and the different classes of organisms.
-They briefly review previously learned topics such as sponges and cnidarians before moving on to working with planarians or flatworms.
+The lesson below showcases a 9th-grade biology class.
+The lesson topic continues their exploration of taxonomy and the different classes of organisms.
+They briefly review previously learned topics, such as sponges and cnidarians, before moving on to working with planarians (flatworms).
 The lesson begins with a student group presenting a previously made poster about what they found about flatworms in their research.
 Then, the class reviews triploblastic organisms and makes a clay model of the flatworm to solidify that concept.
 Students will understand that living things are complex structures (polyps, cnidarians, and worms) that are different groups (phyla) into which they are classified.
 These different groups have differing characteristics.
 Students will know that sponges eat by soaking water in through their pores and pushing it out through the Osculum.
-The polyps are Cnidarians that have tentacles at the top, and a mouth in the middle of the tentacles.
+The polyps are Cnidarians that have tentacles at the top and a mouth in the middle of the tentacles.

-Planarians are a type of flatworms that are more complex than sponges.
-Ranging in size, they are placed in the Platyhelminthes phylum and are triploblastic with the three cell layers being the endoderm (inside layer), mesoderm (middle layer), and ectoderm (outer layer).
+Planarians are a type of flatworm that is more complex than sponges.
+Ranging in size, they are placed in the phylum Platyhelminthes and are triploblastic, with three cell layers: endoderm (inner layer), mesoderm (middle layer), and ectoderm (outer layer).
 The digestive tract of flatworms runs through the middle of the worm.
-Students will be able to identify and describe the placement of the three cell layers found in flatworms as triploblastic beings as well as explain and show how polyps and sponges feed (Massachusetts DESE, 2015).
-A Common Core Standard that is highlighted in this lesson is HS- LS2-5: Develop a model based on evidence to illustrate the relationships between systems or components of a system (Next Generation, n.d.).
+Students will be able to identify and describe the placement of the three cell layers found in flatworms as triploblastic beings, as well as explain and show how polyps and sponges feed (Massachusetts DESE, 2015).
+A Common Core Standard highlighted in this lesson is HS-LS2-5: Develop a model based on evidence to illustrate the relationships between systems or components of a system (Next Generation, n.d.).
+The following video is in spoken English.

 Below are cognitive, language, and psychosocial milestones that are appropriate for children in 9th Grade.